dnnrly/goclitem/README.md

 2. `$ ./setup.sh`
 3. Follow the prompts

+Use the `-d` option to see what will be modified without changing any files.

 ## Important `make` targets

 * `deps` - downloads all of the deps you need to build, test, and release